bbauska/HTML5-Basics/README.md

 <h3>Q. Explain the difference between block elements and inline elements?</h3>

+<p>Inline elements are typically used to define small pieces of content such as text or
+images that are integrated into a larger block of text.
+Block elements are typically used to define larger blocks of content such as paragraphs, headings, and lists.
+Take up only as much width as necessary to display their content.</p>

 <ul>
   <li>block elements: `&lt;h1&gt;`, `&lt;p&gt;`, `&lt;ul&gt;`, `&lt;ol&gt;`, `&lt;li&gt;`</li>
   <li>inline elements: `&lt;span&gt;`, `&lt;a&gt;`, `&lt;strong&gt;`, `&lt;i&gt;`, `&lt;img&gt;`</li>